Samerion/Isodi/readme.md

 The library uses Raylib to render by default, but it designed so it shouldn't be hard to bind it to another library.

-**Note:** Isodi is currently in early development, documentation isn't complete and not all features are implemented.
+**Note:** Isodi is currently in early development, most features aren't implemented.
 Use with care.

 ## Documentation